By Atom | Oct 3, 2023, 2:23 PM

 Benenden School is an independent day and boarding school in Cranbrook, Kent for girls aged 11 to 18.
-Benenden focuses on developing girls’ skills and experience across five key areas: mind and spirit, global awareness, creativity and culture, physical health and wellbeing, and skills for life.
-The school’s modern boarding approach is central to its education; most girls board full-time at Benenden, with long breaks at home, to ensure that they have the best opportunities to develop social and emotional skills.
+The school provides modern boarding, which is central to its educational approach.
+Most girls balance full boarding with long breaks at home, helping them develop social and emotional skills.

-Girls live and learn at Benenden on 250 acres of parkland, less than an hour by train from central London.
-In 2015, former pupil Anne, Her Royal Highness The Princess Royal, launched a 10-year development plan for enhancing the school facilities in advance of Benenden’s centenary year in 2023.
-New developments include a state-of-the-art music school and a school hall, in addition to an all-weather pitch and pavilion and staff accommodation.
+The school occupies 250 acres of parkland, less than one hour by train from central London.
+In 2015, Her Royal Highness The Princess Royal (a former pupil) launched Benenden's 10-year development plan.
+This includes a new state-of-the-art music school and school hall, and an all-weather sports pitch and pavilion.

 Head: Mrs Samantha Price